 In YARN, resources are organized into containers and the completion times of jobs will be different if there are more (or less) containers allocated.
 Thus we cannot simply take the job completion time as the job size, and should also take the number of containers used into consideration.
-For this reason, in our case, if x containers are allocated to the job for t seconds, the amount of service that job t received t0 in that period is defined as follows:
+For this reason, in our case, if x containers are allocated to the This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
+Content may change prior to final publication.
+Citation information: DOI 10.1109/TCC.2019.2910251, IEEE Transactions on Cloud Computing job for t seconds, the amount of service that job j received j_s in that period is defined as follows: